trey-rosius/sam_appsync-stepfunctions/README.md

 Open any Terminal/Command line interface, type in the command `sam init`, and follow the instructions as seen in the screenshots.
 ![alt text](https://raw.githubusercontent.com/trey-rosius/sam_stepfunctions/master/assets/a.png)

+Choose python 3.8 as your runtime environment

 ![alt text](https://raw.githubusercontent.com/trey-rosius/sam_stepfunctions/master/assets/c.png)

+I gave the project name `samWorkshopApp`

 ![alt text](https://raw.githubusercontent.com/trey-rosius/sam_stepfunctions/master/assets/d.png)

 Once your application has been created, open it up in your IDE and let's proceed.
+I use Pycharm

 Activate your virtualenv like this on mac or linux machines.